 During the action on July 31st, 1941 the ship got 5 strikes from Finnish shore battery.
 The crew had heavy losses.
 Commander of the Northern detachment Captain-lieutenant Jakov Salagin was also seriously wounded.

 On October 21th, 1944 the vessel was renamed to T-100.
-She was moved from Ladoga Lake to Baltic Sea and was engaged as a mine-sweeper in Riga Bay.
+It was moved from Ladoga Lake to Baltic Sea and was engaged as a mine-sweeper in Riga Bay.

 In 1947 the ship was disarmed and in 1964 finally demobilized.

-Since that time for almost forty years under the name RB-30 she served as a tug in Latvian fishing coöperative "Zveinieks".
+Since that time for almost forty years under the name RB-30 it served as a tug in Latvian fishing coöperative "Zveinieks".

-In the autumn of 1982 under the name TSch-100 she was put for eternal stay on the bank of Volkhov river in Novaya Ladoga town.
+In the autumn of 1982 under the name TSch-100 it was put for eternal stay on the bank of Volkhov river in Novaya Ladoga town.